drug-design/course/docs/chapters/protein-ligand-binding.md

 ### Calculation of Binding Energies

-The accurate and fast prediction of the binding constant for a protein-ligand complex is very important for the effective design and optimization of lead compounds.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/calculation-binding-energies-4cec0f5b'><i class='fa fa-play' aria-hidden='true'></i></button>The accurate and fast prediction of the binding constant for a protein-ligand complex is very important for the effective design and optimization of lead compounds.
 Goodford proposed to evaluate the interaction energy on a grid of test points surrounding the target.
 This exploration reveals "hot areas" where favorable interactions can take place.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.